cedricfeist/kubernetes-hands-on/README.md

 Minikube has built-in functionality to allow us to access this traffic from our local machine.

-> open a new terminal/cmd instance
+> :warning: open a new terminal/cmd instance

 ```
 minikube tunnel